Hot-Fudge-Labs/ban-cream-cheese/README.md

 Private project - All rights reserved.

-## 🤝 Contributing

-This is a demonstration project.
-Feel free to fork and adapt for your own purposes.

 ## ⚠️ Disclaimer

 This website is a satirical art project meant to provoke thought about cultural authenticity and fusion cuisine.
 The opinions expressed are exaggerated for comedic and artistic effect.